learn-co-students/hs-adv-se-flinstagram-precollege-se2-bos-072015-1/README.md

 **Step 3** - We've got the M covered, now let's move onto the V. In your views directory create a `photos.erb` that will display all of the photos and their descriptions.

-**Step 4** - Set up your `get '/photos'` route to pull all of your items from the database and display them in your new `photos.erb` template.
+**Step 4** - Set up your `get '/photos'` route to pull all of your items from the database and display them in your new `photo.erb` template.

 Nice pix!!!